thirteenggh/thyg-depository/README.md

     unzip -d target assemblies/nexus-base-template/target/nexus-base-template-3.29.2-02.zip
     ./target/nexus-base-template-3.29.2-02/bin/nexus console

-The `nexus-base-template` assembly is used as the basis for the official Sonatype Nexus distributions.
+The `nexus-base-template` assembly is used as the basis for the official Trust Repository distributions.

 ## License